 Integration with your existing infrastructure

 You want better functionality without losing any existing data or capabilities.
 We get it.
-Google Apps can seamlessly replace or add on to your current solutions.
+G Suite can seamlessly replace or add on to your current solutions.

-For instance, if Microsoft’s Office® Suite has been the backbone of your productivity until now, you are probably wondering how it will integrate with Google Apps.
+For instance, if Microsoft’s Office® Suite has been the backbone of your productivity until now, you are probably wondering how it will integrate with G Suite.
 Our partners and teams have a proven methodology for this.